Legal Advice for Compensation Insurance Claims & TPD Payouts

 • A lump sum payout for permanent and severe injuries

-Every case is different, and strict time limits apply.
+Strict time limits apply to work injury claims.
 In general, you must lodge Queensland workers’ compensation claims within three years from the commencement date of your physical injury, illness or psychological illness.

-For WorkCover benefits, you must commence an action within six months of your accident date.
+• WorkCover benefits: You must commence an action within six months of the accident date.
 Sometimes, you can seek compensation after this deadline, but this is rare.

-For common law claims, you must submit a Notice of Damages to Workcover within three years when you sue your employer’s insurance company for common law damages.
+• Common law claims: You must submit a Notice of Damages to WorkCover within three years when you sue your employer’s insurance company for common law damages.

 Claiming Workers Compensation - Related Links